splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-installation/2-1-setup-macos.md

 To get SplashKit and other coding tools installed on macOS, follow the steps outlined below:

-## 1. Install Command Line Tools
+## 1. Install XCode Command Line Tools

-The *Xcode* Command Line Tools Package is a small self-contained package, available for download separately from *Xcode*, that allows you to do command line development in macOS.
-It consists of the macOS SDK and command-line tools such as `clang`, which are installed in the `/Library/Developer/CommandLineTools` directory.
+**Xcode Command Line Tools** is a package of tools provided by Apple for developers to enable command-line development and building of software on macOS, using your **Terminal** app. *It includes tools you will need for installing SplashKit and coding in the next chapters.*

-To install these tools, copy the command below:
+To install these tools, run the command below in your *Terminal* app:

 ```bash
 xcode-select --install
 ```

-Then, open your **Terminal** app and paste the copied text.

 ![Gif showing Spotlight Search to open Terminal and pasting Xcode install command](/gifs/setup-macos/terminal-xcode-install.gif)

-:::note[How do I find the Terminal on my Mac?]
+:::tip[How do I find the Terminal on my Mac?]

 1. Press ***Command*** (⌘) + ***Space bar*** to open the Spotlight Search.
 2. Start typing "Terminal".